JustinSu77/Array/README.md

              * Constructor with initializer list.
              * Sets size to be the size of the initializer list.
              * Sets maxSize to be the size of the initializer list.
+             * Copies elements from list to array pointer
              * @param list as initializer_list of elements with data type T to be copied */
             Array(const std::initializer_list<T>& list);